 Investing in an excellent long-term pool cover is a no-brainer for any pool owner.
-It protects your pool from outside elements, prevents evaporation, and reduces the time you spend servicing it.
+It protects your pool from outside elements, prevents evaporation, and reduces your time servicing it.

 You can add another layer of ease to your pool cover by installing an automatic pool cover that will cover your pool and retract with the touch of a button.
 However, automatic pool covers can be very pricey, so this article is a guide to the cost of automatic pool covers, both initial and ongoing, as well as factors that can affect the overall price of the cover.